igsxf22/python_unreal_relay/README.md

 # Control Actors and Pawns in UE5 with Python in Realtime

-This project provides a simple way with native python libraries to exchange real-time data from a python script to an Unreal Engine 5 runtime
+This project provides a minimalist method to exchange real-time data between a python script and an Unreal Engine 5 runtime

-This can be used to control UE5 actors, characters, and environments with simple data from Python
+This can be used to control UE5 actors, characters, and environments with simple data from Python:

-- Example: using ArduPilot SITL to control the location and orientation of an actor in UE5
+- Use ArduPilot SITL to control the location and orientation of an actor in UE5

+- Visualize a reinforcement learning agent interacting with the environment

 ...and to receive feedback from interactions with the UE5 environment:

-- Example: Add context to the SITL world by simulating a lidar height sensor
+- Add context to the SITL world by simulating a lidar height sensor
 <br>

-## Components:
+## Components
 `tcp_relay.py`
 - Basic python TCP client with some error handling and a function to assemble floats in a list for the tcpRelay actor to parse in Unreal